Davide1809/Password-Health-Tracker/README.md

     --platform managed \
     --region us-central1 \
     --allow-unauthenticated
-4. Verifica Finale
+4. Final Verification

-Dopo il deployment del frontend, Cloud Run ti fornirà l'URL pubblico.
+After the frontend deployment, Cloud Run will provide you with the public URL.

-Accedi all'URL del servizio password-frontend.
+Access the password-frontend service URL.

-Registra un nuovo utente (Signup).
+Register a new user (Signup).

-Verifica che, dopo il login, tu venga reindirizzato alla Dashboard (il che conferma che il Reverse Proxy Nginx e la Sessione Cookie Cross-Site stanno funzionando correttamente).
+Verify that, after login, you are redirected to the Dashboard (which confirms that the Nginx Reverse Proxy and Cross-Site Cookie Session are working correctly).